DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/intro/remote_agent.md

 To connect a remote agent to a hub:
 * Ensure the remote agent is running on the machine, and shows the message **Authenticated** in the output log.
-* Log into the Information Hub through your browser and open the required hub.
+* Log into the Integration Hub through your browser and open the required hub.
 * Navigate to the remote agent configuration by selecting: Configure &rarr; Hub Agents &rarr, or [direct link](route:/hub/{{HUBKEY}}/summary/agents)
 * Select the remote(s) from the list, and click the **Authorize** button.
 The agent should now be connected to the hub.